 One arrested in connection to Stonyford fires

 Jul.
-5—One person was arrested in connection to vegetation fires that occurred in Stonyford last week.
+6—One person was arrested in connection to vegetation fires that occurred in Stonyford last week.

 Cal Fire Sonoma-Lake-Napa Unit officials, along with Colusa County partners, responded to reports of multiple structural fires near Market Street in Stonyford on Thursday just before 4 p.m.